 May Have a Steeper Learning Curve

 I did say before that Uphold has an intuitive interface, and this argument still stands.
-Then, what do I mean by this con?
+Then, what do I mean by this being a con?
 Let me explain.

 This is partly due to all of the additional features and trading tools mentioned earlier in the review.
 With such a wide range of assets and the ability to trade between different asset classes, navigating the platform can feel overwhelming.

 That said, I myself didn't really have any difficulties using the platform.
-Even though its interface differs from the more familiar layouts of other exchanges, its clear design makes navigation intuitive.
+Even though its interface differs from the more familiar layouts of other exchanges, it's pretty easy to get familiar after spending a bit of time on it.
 Besides, it does offer one of the easiest ways to buy and sell crypto via its one-step crypto trading feature.

 That’s all fine and dandy.
 However, you might come across situations where you need help then and there - in other words, a problem that needs to be resolved ASAP.